-Table 1: SurPvval Modelling Methods rubie r.
-Surry vur modeling memous
+Table 1: SurPyval Modelling Methods

 Most other survival analysis packages focus on just using the MLE, or maybe the Probability Plotting.
 This package grew out of replicating the historically used probability plotting method from engineering, and as it progressed, it was discovered that there are many many ways parameters of distributions can be estimated.
 The product spacing estimator is particularly useful for offset distributions or finitely bounded distributions.